FragomenAppDev/code-challenge/README.md

 Your code will be shared among the team here, and we'll review it together during the in-person interview.

+Provide us your completed code challenge by creating a new branch in this repo.
+Use your first name and the first initial of your last name to name the branch (eg. saraht, johns).

 ## The Problem

 You are being asked to implement a Web API that lets you manage an archive that stores notable quotations.
 At minimum, you will need to be able to perform basic CRUD (Create, Read, Update, Delete) operations on Quotes.